 Static website generators

-Better collaboration between web developers and web designers will be a focus in 2017, the web and mobiles apps we’re building these days, requires better collaboration and better communication.
+Better collaboration between web developers and web designers will be a focus in 2017, the web and mobile apps we’re building these days requires better collaboration and better communication.

 All kinds of tools have surfaced to help facilitate that collaboration, from the shared templates and dashboards in Webflow’s Team plan to the real-time, shared canvas of Figma – and you can bet 2017 will bring both improvements to those platforms, and all-new options.

 On the designer-developer collaboration front, lots of attention has been focused on the all-important handoff stage.
 Where designers used to hand off massive packages of static images and specs, they’re now sharing dynamic visualizations enabled by tools like InVision, Marvel App, and UXPin – or doing one better by exporting real, production-ready code from Webflow.

 Delivering content to the right person at the right time will be important in 2017.
 The goal of personalization of content is to serve up content based on characteristics like:

 - Demographics: Who is the visitor (professionally and/or personally) and where are they coming from?

 - Behavior: What is the visitor doing now?
 What have they done on your site in the past?

 - Context: What device and browser is the visitor using?
 How did they arrive at your site?
 Are they logged in or logged out?